Fieran/HW-Web-Programming/README.md

 As the course progressed, we realised our planned game was a bit too amibitious for our current abilities.

-We thus have switched to an easier format, first trying a flappy bird like game, before settling on a spaceship game.
-You fly around a small ship that collects stars, each of which add to your teams overall score.n This is a team game, with players allocated to red or blue, and after a set score is met or time has passed, the game will end, and the team with the more stars collected wins.
+We thus have switched to an easier format, first trying a flappy bird like game, before settling on a spaceship game, Star Catcher.
+You fly around a small ship that collects stars, each of which add to your teams overall score.
+This is a team game, with players allocated to red or blue, and after a set score is met or time has passed, the game will end, and the team with the more stars collected wins.

 For ease of view, the player will see other players as a different type of sprite, to make following their own ship easier.
-The game also features live chat, with nicknames for the player.
+The game also attempts to feature live chat, with nicknames for the players.

 V0.2